 Featuring Live Music

-We hope visitors will tap their toes to live music with a bluegrass or country flare, seek out homemade kettle corn and other unique fares like fried pickles.
-A wide variety of arts and craft booths abound where you can find gifts such as original candles and home-crafted furniture or homemade toys for the kids!
+We hope you're tappin' your toes to live bluegrass music while enjoying freshly made kettle corn and other unique fares like smoked turkey legs.
+A wide variety of arts and crafts booths abound where you can find gifts such as original candles, home-crafted furniture, or homemade toys for the kids!

 Also at Ciderfest . . .

 Visit our Country Store

 If you can’t make Ciderfest, our renowned Country Store is open year-round!
 Stop by for great gifts and gift baskets.
-You’ll find old-fashioned charm, hospitality and fresh cider and cider donuts available every day.
+You’ll find old-fashioned charm, hospitality, and fresh cider and donuts available daily.

-Crafters are invited to bring their wares to our 44th Annual Ciderfest being held on September 24th & 25th and October 1st& 2nd .
-Last year the event drew more than 20,000 people during each two-day weekend.
+Crafters are invited to bring wares to our 45th Annual Ciderfest held on September 23rd & 24th and September 30th & October 1st.
+Last year, the event drew more than 20,000 people during each two-day weekend.

 Space is limited.
 Preference is given to handmade arts & crafts.
-Commercial booths may be slotted if space is available at the last minute and at LCM discretion.
+Commercial booths may be slotted if available at the last minute and at LCM's discretion.